NYU-CSE-Software-Engineering/cs-uy-4513-f25-team1/docs/create_project.md

 # User Story
-**As an** admin user
+**As a** user
 **I want to** create a new project
-**So I can** organize and manage related tasks and issues under it
+**So that I can** organize tasks and manage progress

 ## Acceptance Criteria
-* Project must have a unique name and key
+* Any signed-in user can create a project.
-* Project must include a description field
+* A project must have a unique name and key.
-* Only admin users can create new projects
+* Description is optional.
-* After creation, user is redirected to the project’s board page
+* After creation, the project creator becomes the project admin.
-* Missing or duplicate fields display appropriate error messages
+* Other users can later be added to the project with specific roles (e.g. Developer, Viewer).

 # Task 3: Model-View-Controller